ROBROICH/SAP_ODP_ODATA_CLIENT/README.md

-# ODP based data extraction from S/4HANA via OData
+# ODP based data extraction from S/4HANA via OData client

 # Introduction
 For data extraction scenarios from S/4HANA the following requirements have typically to be met: